Bored Panda works better on our iPhone app

 With this redditor, it was their dog that their coworkers spotted during one of such calls.
 However, instead of being asked for a dog tax—a picture of the goodest boi in the household—they were given an official warning because of the company’s no-pet policy.

-Scroll down to find the story in the OP’s own words below, where you will also find Bored Panda’s interview with the director of Lerner College Career Services Center at the University of Delaware, Jill Panté, who was kind enough to share her insight on working from home.
+Scroll down to find the story in the OP’s own words below, where you will also find Bored Panda’s interviews with the redditor themselves, as well as with the director of Lerner College Career Services Center at the University of Delaware, Jill Panté, who was kind enough to share her insight on working from home.

 Many people share their homes with a pet, most commonly with a dog